 You can use the dataset builder to create a single dataset based on data from one or more Salesforce objects.
 The dataset builder generates and appends the associated JSON to the dataflow definition file.
 The dataset is created the next time the dataflow runs.
 The data in the dataset refreshes each time the dataflow runs.
 You can also edit the dataflow definition file to add transformations that manipulate the dataset.

-1. On the home page or on an app page, click Create > Dataset.
+- 1. On the home page or on an app page, click Create > Dataset. - 2.
+Select Salesforce as the data source, and then click Continue.
+The dataset builder opens in a new Analytics tab.

-2. Click Salesforce.

-The dataset builder opens on the Dataset Builder tab.